Milestones

 • 1994 Concepts ETI, Inc. moves to Wilder, Vermont.

 • 2000 Concepts ETI acquires certain NREC assets from Ingersoll Rand, including their manufacturing and software businesses.
-In recognition of common expertise, combined assets, and history, the new organization is called Concepts NREC and headquartered in Vermont.
+In recognition of common expertise, combined assets, and history, the new organization is called Concepts NREC and headquartered in White River Junction, Vermont.

-• 2012 The Manufacturing Division of Concepts NREC relocates from Woburn, MA, to Wilder, VT.
-CAM software, marketing, and various engineering staff are relocated to a new office in Chelmsford, MA.
+• 2012 The manufacturing division of Concepts NREC relocates from Woburn, MA, to White River Junction, VT, while CAM software, marketing, and various engineering staff are relocated to Chelmsford, MA.

 • 2015 Concepts NREC forms CN Holdings and Concepts NREC, LLC.

-• 2016 Concepts NREC China is formed, based in Shanghai, China.
+• 2016 Concepts NREC China is formed in Shanghai.

 partner-bg-img